-Updated: March 15, 2021
+Updated: March 18, 2021

 Dear Tennessee Wine Lovers:

-House Bill 742 by Rep. William Lamberth and Senate Bill 705, by Sen. Page Walley, would limit Tennessee residents to direct shipments sent ONLY FROM THE VINEYARD and not through what are called fulfillment houses.
+As previously reported, legislation was introduced that would have surreptitiously eliminated your ability to purchase and receive wines directly from your favorite wineries.
+House Bill 742 would have limited Tennessee residents to direct shipments sent ONLY FROM THE VINEYARD and not through what are called fulfillment houses.
 Fulfillment houses are widely used by wineries to warehouse wine, pick and pack shipments, and then arrange for shipment using common carriers like UPS and Tennessee’s own FedEx.
 They are an important part of the supply chain.